 5. Considering Risk

 It is important that the risk of sharing information is also considered.
-In some cases, such as domestic violence or hate crime, it is possible that sharing information could increase the risk to the adult.
+In some cases, such as domestic abuse or hate crime, it is possible that sharing information could increase the risk to the adult.
 Safeguarding partners need to work jointly to provide advice, support and protection to the adult in order to minimise the possibility of worsening the relationship or triggering retribution from the abuser.

 6. Consent and Mental Capacity

 Correctly applying the Mental Capacity Act 2005 (MCA) is pivotal in safeguarding work when an adult lacks mental capacity.
 Good practice maximises an adult’s ability to understand and participate in the decision making process.
-If the adult is assessed as lacking mental capacity, best interest decisions should be made on their behalf (see Best Interests).
+If the adult is assessed as lacking mental capacity, best interest decisions should be made on their behalf (see Best Interests chapter).

 All adults must be helped and supported to make a decision independently before a mental capacity assessment is conducted.
 This includes gaining consent in relation to undertaking safeguarding enquiries.
 If an adult is deemed as lacking mental capacity, they may still be able to participate in making decisions.
-Some decisions are excluded decisions under the MCA, that is they cannot be made on the person’s behalf (see Section 3, Excluded Decisions, Mental Capacity).
+Some decisions are excluded decisions under the MCA, that is they cannot be made on the person’s behalf (see Section 3, Excluded Decisions, Mental Capacity chapter).

 The following points may need to be considered in these discussions.
 It aims to help practitioners to structure their thoughts and make judgements to help them produce well informed, person centred assessments, conclusions and best interest decisions.
 It is not a prescriptive or exhaustive list and each case will present its own unique opportunities and challenges.